MorphPiece : A Linguistic Tokenizer for Large Language Models: The Language Model : MorphGPT

 A concrete test of any new tokenization scheme is from the performance of a language model trained on that scheme, on various NLP tasks.
-Towards that end, we train a GPT-2 architecture with MorphPiece and compare it with a GPT-2 model pretrained with BPE.
-We call our model MorphGPT.
-It is pertinent to note that other than the tokenization scheme, MorphGPT has no architectural difference from GPT-2 (Base).
+Towards that end, I trained a GPT-2 (Base) architecture with MorphPiece and compared it with the OpenAI GPT-2 model which uses BPE.
+The model is called MorphGPT-Base.
+It is pertinent to note that, other than the tokenization scheme, MorphGPT-Base does not have any architectural differences from GPT-2 (Base).